ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 A. This proposal does not allow the export of a qualified local module such that importers get the identifiers unqualified.
 We could imagine a new export item ``import module M`` that exports all identifiers in scope with a ``M.`` prefix unqualified.
+(That is, it would add ``∂(M) X`` to the environment, where ``X`` is the export environment we are interpreting the import item against.)
    I don't find this feature necessary, but it would fit with the rest of this proposal.

    For example, if a local module introduces ``M.x`` and ``M.y``